barlowdw/swiftevee-chessclub/README.md

 * Setup

 This application was built using ruby 2.5.1.
 You can check your ruby version by running `ruby -v`.
 This application uses bundler to install gems.
-To install budler run `gem install bundler`
+To install budler run `gem install bundler`.
+This application uses bundler version 2.
+To check your version of bundler run `bundle -v`.

 The following commands should be run to make sure the application has all required gems and setup files: